trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis.md

 {{< /hint >}}

-Finally, use our [`property-based-testing`](https://github.com/trailofbits/skills/tree/main/plugins/property-based-testing) Claude skill to automate the testing.
+Finally, use our [`property-based-testing`](https://github.com/trailofbits/skills/tree/main/plugins/property-based-testing) skill to automate the testing.

 ## Coverage

 It is critically important to know how much coverage your tests have.
 Coverage gathering consists of four steps:

 * Compile-time instrumentation
 * Execution of tests, producing "raw" data
 * Merge of per-execution run results
 * Conversion of merged data to a usable format (like an HTML report)